Johor Sultanate: End of the empire

-The worried British then forced the 1855 treaty between Temenggong Ibrahim and Tengku Ali.
-In exchange for recognition as sultan, Tengku Ali agreed to 'give up all of Johor'.
+The British were worried by this development and forced the 1855 treaty between Temenggong Ibrahim and Tengku Ali.
+In exchange for recognition as sultan, Tengku Ali agreed to "give up all of Johor".
 The treaty was intended to solidify the position of Temenggong Ibrahim, their key ally.

 Bendahara Ali was asked by the Sultan Mahmud Muzaffar about the 1855 treaty.
-In his reply, the bendahara reiterated that the temenggong was supposed to swear fealty to his majesty and on the behaviour of Tengku Ali, the bendehara claimed ignorance.
-He also reiterated that he was not a party to any discussion with the British or the Dutch.
+In his reply, the Bendahara reiterated that the Temenggong was supposed to swear fealty to his majesty and on the behaviour of Tengku Ali, the Bendehara claimed ignorance.
+He also reiterated that he was not a party to any discussion with the British or Dutch.

 The Dutch were also very worried.
 It seemed that the sultan was acting on his own and would not listen to any of the Dutch-influenced Yam Tuan Muda of Riau and the Bugis nobility.
 It erupted into an open dispute between Sultan Mahmud Muzaffar and the Bugis nobility over the appointment of new Yam Tuan Muda of Riau.
-The Bugis preferred candidate was also the Dutch choice.
+The Bugis' preferred candidate was also the Dutch choice.
 The sultan resented having another foreign-backed Yam Tuan Muda of Riau.
-It resulted in a deadlock and the sultan set sail to Singapore to cool off.
-It was during the Singapore trip that the last Johor sultan was deposed by the Bugis nobility in 1857.
+It resulted in a deadlock and the sultan set sail to Singapore to calm down.
+It was during the Singapore trip that Mahmud Muzaffar was deposed by the Bugis nobility in 1857.

-The breakup
+Breakup of the state

-After the ouster of the former sultan of Johor-Riau, the Bugis nobles elected the new sultan, Sulaiman Badrul Shah, the sultan of the "new" Riau-Lingga Kingdom built on the Riau remnants of the Johore Empire.
+After the ousting of Mahmud Muzaffar the Bugis nobles elected the new sultan, Sulaiman Badrul Shah, the sultan of the "new" Riau-Lingga Kingdom built on the Riau remnants of the Johore Empire.
 The sultan signed an agreement with the Dutch.
 In the agreement he agreed to acknowledge the overlordship of the Dutch government among others.
-With a stroke of a pen, he broke up the Johor Empire into two big parts and gave up the sovereignty of his part of territory to the Dutch.
-This also marked the end of the original Johor-Riau Sultanate, that descended from the Sultanate of Melaka.
-This division remains until today as the Malaysia–Indonesia border.
+The Johor Empire was split into two parts with Sulaiman Badrul Shah giving up the sovereignty of his part to the Dutch.
+This also marked the end of the original Johor-Riau Sultanate, that descended from the Malacca Sultanate.
+This division remains today with Pahang and Johor in Malaysia and what was the Riau-Lingga Sultanate in Indonesia.

 Johor and Pahang

 Temenggong Daeng Ibrahim of Johore signed a treaty with Bendahara Tun Mutahir of Pahang in 1861.
-The treaty recognised the territories of Johor (mainland), the temenggong and his descendants' right to rule it, mutual protection and mutual recognitions of Pahang and Johor.
+The treaty recognised the territories of Johor (mainland), the Temenggong and his descendants' right to rule it, mutual protection and mutual recognitions of Pahang and Johor.
 With the signing of this treaty, the remnants of the empire became two independent states, Johor and Pahang.